PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 II.
 Joint-specific movements
 ============================

-Code the specifications for a :ref:`joint_specific_movement`.
+Make your selections from this section if you are coding a :ref:`joint_specific_movement`.
 This may be the only movement in a sign, as in `APPLE <https://asl-lex.org/visualization/?sign=apple>`_, or a single component of a more complex sign, like the closing and opening motions in `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_.

+Each joint-specific movement has two sub-options, which correspond to the two directions a movement can occur in.
+It is possible to use separate instances of the movement module for each direction, or to use one instance of the module and then code that movement as being 'bidirectional' in the :ref:`movement_chars` section.
+In the latter case, you would need to establish a convention such as explicitly selecting the direction that the movement *starts* with.
+All of our examples below assume this convention.

-Each joint-specific movement has two sub-options, which correspond to which direction the movement starts with.
-You can skip selecting the broader option and go directly to selecting the sub-option; the broader option will show up as being selected.
-Similarly, the system does not require that you specify a sub-option, if for any reason it is preferable to leave the starting direction unspecified or if it is unknown. **[AP]: is this way too in-depth?
-Also is this accurate?** The appropriate joint activity will be autofilled in the :ref:`joint activity<joint_activity_entry>` section once you have selected a sub-option for direction. **should the description of what exactly gets autofilled be specified for each of these?**
+As with all menus, selecting the sub-option will automatically select the broader option, saving a step of coding.
+Alternatively, the system does not require that you specify a sub-option, if for any reason it is preferable to leave the direction unspecified or if it is unknown.
+The appropriate joint activity can optionally be autofilled in the :ref:`joint activity<joint_activity_entry>` section once you have selected a sub-option for direction. **should the description of what exactly gets autofilled be specified for each of these?** **[KCH: Yes, and we should also make sure we have a section that describes how to turn off / on auto-filling.]**

 The joint-specific movement options are as follows: